zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 **For a normal dist’n, the middle 99% is bounded by<br>** center – 2.576 * standard deviation<br>
 center + 2.576 * standard deviation<br>

+### Derive Sample Size Formula
+Standard deviation: mean the standard deviation of the data.<br>
+Standard error: mean the standard deviation of the sampling distribution.<br>